acarmonabelmonte/nuxt-tailwind-portfolio/content/projects/en/folks-vacation.md

 ---
 title: Folks Vacation
-short_description: 'I participated in the development and design of the website for a vacation rental portal.
-Work was done on: property and reservation management, availability search, online check-in and comments.'
+short_description: I participated in the development and design of the website for a vacation rental portal.
+Property and reservation management, availability search, online check-in and comments.
 description: |-
   It is a vertical solution for the entire management of the vacation rental business before, during and after the guests' stay: property management and reservations, availability search, online check-in and comments.